C4b1nb0yEnterprise/Remote-Rotom/README.md

 ## Open Tasks
 - Test/optimize messages for many devices.
 Still limited to max 25 devices on rotom instance...
-- Implement unlimited job selection/pagination for more than 25 jobs.
+- Implement up to 5 job selection dropdowns (for more than 25 jobs/devices/areas etc.).
-- Check for Rotom authentication process (currently tested without restrictions).
-- Add Dragonite support.
+- Add more Dragonite support.

 ## Credits
-Many thanks to UnownHash for creating Rotom!
+Many thanks to UnownHash for creating Rotom (and Dragonite)!
 Obviously this bot is worthless without it.

 Also a big thanks to nileplumb for his awesome icon repository [PkmnHomeIcons](https://github.com/nileplumb/PkmnHomeIcons), which I am using in this app.